Created: July 2020 by Jenny Owen

 - Assist with intimate personal care for a child or vulnerable adult, unless trained and qualified to do so and with the express written consent of a parent/guardian or carer.

 - Allow participants to use inappropriate language unchallenged (e.g. swearing, racial/sexual taunts).

 - Permit abusive behaviour or activities (e.g. bullying).

 - Make assumptions based on rumour or hearsay.

-- Fail to act upon and record any allegations made by a child.
+- Fail to act upon and record any allegations made by a child or vulnerable adult.

 - physical abuse: including hitting, slapping, punching, burning, misuse of medication, inappropriate restraint